 Me: But you called me selfish (focusing on how the other person is at fault rather than what their needs are).

 The other person: I was only kidding.
 I took this seriously because you took it personally.
 But you know what?
 You have been doing this/that.. (more justifications).

 If you notice the pattern here, it resembles what we call the ‘Who is Right Game’.
 In that game, two people dehumanize each other and start seeing each other as obstacles that need to be eliminated.
 There is no regard for each other.
 In fact, there is no concern for oneself either (this game is zero-sum; nobody wins).
 Negativity is rampant.
 Both see each other as the problem.
-This is the true cost of an Inward Mindset that keeps us stuck in a spiral of blame and justifications.
+This is the true cost of a Self-focused Mindset that keeps us stuck in a spiral of blame and justifications.

 What is a way out?
 Well, the only way out is the insight that I have control only over my actions.
 And those actions are governed by which mindset I choose to operate from.
-If I’m familiar with the Emotional Intelligence Mindset: Getting out of the BOX concepts, I might begin to notice all the red flags of the Inward Mindset in myself:
+If I’m familiar with the Emotional Intelligence Mindset: Getting out of the BOX concepts, I might begin to notice all the red flags of the Self-focused Mindset in myself:

 - Sensations of tension in my body

 - Whirlpool of negative thoughts about the other person and the situation I find myself in

 - Inflating the other person’s flaws